CHLSS

 In addition to the Children’s Home tour fee and the cost of your airline ticket, other expenses include:

-• Korean Post Adoption Services | Fees apply to some services you may request.
+• Korean Post Adoption Services: Fees apply to some services you may request.
 Please refer to the Korean Post Adoption Services section listed above.

-• Gifts | Gift-giving is an integral part of Korean culture.
-As part of the orientation sessions, you will be given suggestions for appropriate and affordable gifts for foster parents, Korean agency workers and/or birth relatives you are arranging to meet.
+• Gifts: Gift-giving is an integral part of Korean tradition.
+As part of the orientation sessions, you will be given suggestions for appropriate and affordable gifts for birth and/or foster parents, Korean agency workers, and in-country staff.

-• Donations | Optional monetary donations for any of the institutions you visit—the Korean adoption agency and birth mothers’ home.
-There is no minimum, but donations often start from $25.
+• Donations: Optional monetary donations for any of the institutions you visit—the Korean adoption agency and birth mothers’ home.
+There is no minimum, but donations often start from $50.

-• Meals | 8-10 meals are not included in the itinerary; Korean meals average $10-15 each and do not require a tip.
+• Meals: 8-10 meals are not included in the itinerary.
+Korean meals average $10-15 each and do not require a tip.

-• Spending Money | $300–$400 per person is suggested; budget appropriately for larger purchases like a Hanbok (traditional Korean clothing), etc.
+• Spending Money: $300–$400 per person is suggested; budget appropriately for larger purchases like a Hanbok (traditional Korean clothing), etc.

-• Emergency Transportation | To clinic/hospital or an early return to the hotel.
+• Emergency Transportation: to clinic/hospital or an early return to the hotel.

 Past participants say that they appreciated and enjoyed traveling with adoptees of different ages—each person at a different stage in his/her adoption journey and each with a different perspective to share.
 Tour Korea is structured to include activities that appeal to a range of ages.